m-a-d-n-e-s-s/madness/doc/tutorial/tutorial.md

 * relevant targets
 * cmake required
 * ACML is now AOCL
-* Configuring a vanilla Ubuntu (or other Linux) system
+* Configuring a vanilla Ubuntu (or other Linux) system --- DONE
   - what packages to install and how
 * Configuring a vanilla Intel Mac
 * Configuring a vanilla ARM Mac